AI-Hypercomputer/xpk/README.md

 If you have failures with workloads not running, use `xpk inspector` to investigate more.

-If you need your Workloads to have persistent storage, use `xpk storage` to find more.
+If you need your Workloads to have persistent storage, use `xpk storage` to find out more.

 ## Cluster Create